mathren/plotFunc/README.md

 from MESAreader import *
 from plotDefaults import *
 from compare_inlists import *
+from compare_all_work_dir_inlists import *
 ```

+Of course you can and should import only what you need and not
+necessarily everything.

 To setup matplotlib the way I like it I define in `plotDefaults.py`
 that can be called to set some rcParams: